 What have the Monarch Butterfly designs to do with the law of attraction?

-Always on the lookout for new design ideas this stroll off the routine track unleashed ideas for original designs.
-Inspired action filled every available second for weeks with creating templates and strategies on how to spread the word about the new designs.
+As creative souls, we are always on the lookout for new design inspirations.
+Therefore turned this stroll off the routine track into a blessing that unleashed ideas for original designs.
+For weeks every available second new ideas surfaced and translated subsequently into surface pattern designs.
+The frenzy then reached a pinnacle in forming strategies to spread the word about the new Monarch Butterfly designs.

-Surprisingly when our mechanic re-opened his garage, nothing was detected that could have caused the motor malfunction.
-Since this incident the car drives reliably on.
-As a strong believer in the law of attraction followed by inspired action I take it as such and am happy about the creative phase the incident prompted.
-For now five beautiful summer designs are the result and more are in development.
+Consequently, after reading ‘The Secret’, some years back, I turned into a strong believer of the law of attraction.
+For this reason, I take it as such and am happy about the creative phase the incident prompted.
+Up to this stage, five beautiful summer designs are the result and more are in development.